Strawberry Icebox Cake

 Whip the Cream

 1. Use a hand mixer or stand mixer to whip the cream until stiff peaks form.
 Take care not to over-whip the cream.
 Add the confectioner’s (powdered) sugar and vanilla extract.
-Whip again briefly to combine.
+Mix again briefly to combine.

 Layer the Cake